liamchampton/golang-twitter-bot-workshop/Labs/lab-4.md

 Click on the "Visit App URL" and append `/tweetjoke` to the end of the URL.
 This will tweet a random joke and you can check this by looking on your twitter feed!

 ### Finished?
-Feeling brave and Want some more?
-Try these next step with no help :wink:
+Feeling brave and want some more?
+Try these next step with less help :wink:

 1. Create a route handler that will search for a given key term and display the output.

 2. Fancy a different deployment method?
 Try deploying the application into a Kubernetes cluster on IBM Cloud.
 (Hint: There is another workshop to assist with this - be careful with environment variables though!)